 We anticipate that the design of this resource will take several years — we are considering all possible forms of media and are incorporating design insights from many different fields.
 But no matter what form the resource takes, we are determined that it must be grounded in patients’ lived experience.

-So to get started, we’re holding gatherings across the country to gain new insights into the experience of women and transgender men with ovarian cancer.
-We’re working with cancer care and support institutions to convene groups of current patients, survivors, caregivers, family members, medical personnel, and other people whose stories are essential to understanding ovarian cancer.
+In 2016 and 2017, we held gatherings across the country to gain new insights into the experience of women and transgender men with ovarian cancer.
+We worked with cancer care and support institutions to convene groups of current patients, survivors, caregivers, family members, medical personnel, and other people whose stories are essential to understanding ovarian cancer.

-Every one of these sessions will inform the design process for our new resource.
-But we’ll also be sharing what we learn here so our research can begin to benefit the ovarian cancer community today.
+We're currently considering how the insights gained from these sessions will inform the design process for our new resource.
+But we're also sharing some of what we learned here so our research can begin to benefit the ovarian cancer community today.
 Click here to learn more about our process.
-Click here to read to read insights into the social norms of ovarian cancer being identified by the social innovation experts at GreenHouse and the critical questions they raise for the resources's design.
+Click here to read a sampling of the insights into the social norms of ovarian cancer being identified by the social innovation experts at GreenHouse, as well as the critical questions they raise for the resources's design.